 Devils Golf Course

 You can follow one (or all) of three short trails in the area.
-One circumnavigates the crater while on heads down the 700 feet to the bottom.
-The last heads of to the smaller “little Hebe” crater.
+One circumnavigates the crater while one heads down 700 feet to the bottom.
+The last of the trails head off to the smaller “little Hebe” crater.

 As such it was a dream come true to eventually visit.
-However, for others, the chance to see some stones in a lake bed is pretty low on the list of priorities and this location adds a huge amount of time to any Death Valley trip and requires a long offroad drive in a very remote and hostile environment.
-A break down here would be very troublesome.
+However, for others, the chance to see some stones in a lake bed is pretty low on the list of priorities* and this location adds a huge amount of time to any Death Valley trip and requires a long offroad drive in a very remote and hostile environment.
+A breakdown here would be very troublesome, and we say that in the most understated way possible!

 We only recommend this if you plan to stay over in the park as driving back to Vegas in the dead of night is not recommended.